prcass/gameboard/README.md

 ## 🎪 About This Project

-**GameBoard** is a proof-of-concept for a physical RFID-based educational game.
+**GameBoard** is a proof-of-concept for a physical RFID-based party game.
 The goal is to validate the core "press your luck" scanning mechanic before investing in full-scale manufacturing.

-Built with ❤️ using Arduino, RFID technology, and the excitement of educational gaming.
+Built with ❤️ using Arduino, RFID technology, and the excitement of social gaming.

 ---